dankxylese/DevOps-Docker/README.md

 #### Launching minikube
 - Change to root user `sudo -i`
 - Start Minikube
-- We are going to use the –vm-driver=none switch.
+- We are going to use the `–vm-driver=none`switch.
 - The rationale is we don’t want to install a Hypervisor like VirtualBox on the AWS instance, we just want minikube to run using the host
+- Install conntrack-tools as root too `pacman -S conntrack-tools`
 - Start command `minikube start --vm-driver=none`
 - Status check `minikube status`
-- `kubectl get svc`
+- Cluster status `kubectl get svc`

 - Expected output
 ```
 minikube